5 Common Sales Challenges and How to Overcome Them

 Sales Quota Achievement

-Research consistently shows that more than half of sales representatives are expected to fall short of their quota each year.
+Research consistently shows that more than half of sales representatives fall short of their quota each year.

 When salespeople fail to meet their sales goals, it’s the result of a series of unproductive actions occurring throughout the pipeline.
 Each step of the way hinges very much on what that individual rep believes is possible for them to achieve.
 This is why you can’t improve quota attainment just by implementing some new selling techniques or installing a better forecasting tool.
 Sales success is a product of both skill and will.